mohammadBabul/-builder-design-pattern-demo/README.md

 # -builder-design-pattern-demo
-## I have no java IDE at this moment thats why I write code ein android studio.
+## I have no java IDE at this moment thats why write code in android studio.